Solutions for Municipal Water and Wastewater Operator Shortage

 Jarad Diedrich (09:06):

 There are a lot of different opportunities.
-If operators have a lot on their plate and they’re trying to manage multiple different things, there are ways that we can help alleviate that either by performing services for them operationally, whether that be help lining up lab work for them, being on-site to help with maintenance if they would need that or to set up a maintenance program so that they can have their time lined up better with the other parts of their job that they have to do.
-So, here are some of the things that we can do to help assist these operators that just need a little help, to get some of this stuff done but would benefit from a program of some sort.
+If operators have a lot on their plate and they’re trying to manage multiple different things, there are ways that we can help alleviate that either by performing services for them operationally, whether that be helping line up lab work for them, being on-site to help with maintenance if they would need that or to set up a maintenance program so that they can have their time lined up better with the other parts of their job that they have to do.
+So, here are some of the things that we can do to help assist these operators that just need a little help to get some of this stuff done but would benefit from a program of some sort.

 Lindsay Beaman (09:41):